wrench-project/pmbs2025_calibration_casestudy1_reproducibility/calibration/README.md

 done
 ```
 # `pickle_to_json.py`
-A command line utility function that takes an output pickle created by one of the calibration scripts and converts it to a json object for easier exploration.
+A command-line utility that takes an output pickle created by one of the calibration scripts and converts it to a json object for easier exploration.
 ```bash
 ./pickle_to_json.py <pickle_file> [path_to_json]
 ```